Expected Delivery: 3-4 Days

 (American Society of Plastic Surgeons)

-In the US, very few BIPOC undergo any cosmetic procedures.
-Regarding Botox exclusively, the statistics show that Caucasians comprise a substantial 82% of the total Botox patients.
-This is followed by Hispanic patients at 7%, African Americans at 4%, Asians and Pacific Islanders at 4%, and patients from other ethnic backgrounds at 3%.
+In the US, statistics have shown that very few BIPOC patients undergo cosmetic procedures.
+In relation to Botox exclusively, the statistics explain that Caucasians comprise a substantial 82% of the total Botox patients.
+This group is followed by Hispanic patients at 7%, African Americans at 4%, Asians and Pacific Islanders at 4%, followed by patients from other ethnic backgrounds at 3%.

 4. 79% of Americans know what Botox is.